NicholasYe/NicholasYe_CV/index.md

 - Designing the electrical structure of the device and assembling the electrical system.
 - Powered by Python, on Raspberry Pi 4B.

-### **3. Patent of Portable Breathe Assisting Apparatus (Pending)** `2021.9 - 2022.1`
+### **3. Patent of Portable Breathe Assisting Apparatus (Pending)** `Sep.2021 - Jan.2022`
 A breathe assisting apparatus which provides oxygen to patients and suctions of patients.

-- Designing the electrical structure of the device such as power supply system and its PCB board.
+- Designing the electrical structure such as electricity supply system and its PCB board.
-- Modeling the apparatus in detail through Autodesk Inventor.
+- Modeling whole structure of the apparatus through Autodesk Inventor.

 ## Honors & Awards

 ```
-May/2021
+May.2021
-Sep/2021
+Sep.2021
-Apr/2021
+Apr.2021
-Oct/2021
+Dec.2021
-Sep/2021
+Sep.2021
 ```

 - Scholarship for Sieyuan Outstanding Students, EEE, Rank11(11/420)